Est. 1959 Intermediate

 The year 2000 problem thrust COBOL into public consciousness.
 When programmers in the 1960s-70s used 2-digit years to save memory, they created a ticking time bomb.
 The worldwide effort to fix billions of lines of COBOL code:

-• Cost an estimated $300 billion globally
+• Cost an estimated $300-600 billion globally according to Gartner

 • Created massive demand for COBOL programmers